 Early in his career, Dr. Shapiro worked in the laboratory of Dr. Francis Collins, M.D., Ph.D., at the National Institutes of Health (NIH) as part of the Human Genome Project.
 Now, Dr. Shapiro's research focus is to study novel regenerative techniques for chronic nonhealing bone, joint, muscle, tendon and skin maladies that are not candidates for conventional surgical management.
 Examples include cell therapies for arthritis, platelet-rich plasma injections for chronic tendinopathies and the use of living, cell-based biological applications for chronic nonhealing wounds.

 - Sponsor investigator and manufacturer for nine Food and Drug Administration (FDA) investigational new drug (IND) applications for cell therapy products currently used in human clinical trials.
-As medical director for the Regenerative Medicine Suites associated with the Center for Regenerative Medicine at Mayo Clinic's campus in Jacksonville, Florida, Dr. Shapiro has broadened the scope of his research to forge collaborations between medical specialties.
+As medical director for the Regenerative Medicine Suites associated with the Center for Regenerative Biotherapeutics at Mayo Clinic's campus in Jacksonville, Florida, Dr. Shapiro has broadened the scope of his research to forge collaborations between medical specialties.
 These partnerships have resulted in the following projects:

 - Biologic therapies to treat male- and female-pattern baldness led by Alison J. Bruce, M.B., Ch.B.